mpv-player/mpv/DOCS/man/options.rst

     Specifying ``--autosync=0``, the default, will cause frame timing to be based entirely on audio delay measurements.
 Specifying ``--autosync=1`` will do the same, but will subtly change the A/V correction algorithm.
-An uneven video framerate in a movie which plays fine with ``--no-audio`` can often be helped by setting this to an integer value greater than 1.
+An uneven video framerate in a video which plays fine with ``--no-audio`` can often be helped by setting this to an integer value greater than 1.
 The higher the value, the closer the timing will be to ``--no-audio``.
 Try ``--autosync=30`` to smooth out problems with sound drivers which do not